ririya/snake_ladder/README.md

 Another possible improvement is first identifying and removing the numbers in the image as it tends to have high accuracy.
 However, for now we tried to avoid any supervised machine learning.

+## Dependencies

+The conda virtual env folder venv is included in the source.
+The full list of dependencies are included in the source in the file dependencies.txt.
+The main dependencies are:

+Python 3.7.7
+OpenCV 3.4.2
+Numpy 1.19
+Scikit-learn 0.22.1
+Matplotlib 3.2.2
+Tqdm 4.51.0